j2e2/slc/clpb/README.md

 Notes:

-   *Debian 9* ships with an outdated version of this library, so I'm using a local copy instead of the one shipped with the package *SWI-Prolog*.
+   clpb, *Debian 9* ships with an outdated version of this library, so I'm using a local copy instead of the one shipped with the package *SWI-Prolog*.